tpaschalis/tpaschalis.github.io/_posts/2019-01-29-two-years-later.markdown

 ### What happened here, during the past 365 days?

 - A total of 15 posted were created
-- Some of them might [be](https://tpaschalis.github.io/golang-producer-consumer/) [some](https://tpaschalis.github.io/win-10-box/) [good](https://tpaschalis.github.io/how-to-write-bug-reports/), most were [mediocre](https://tpaschalis.github.io/excellent-software-woof/), and some were [outright](https://tpaschalis.github.io/a-huge-world/) [bad](https://tpaschalis.github.io/new-job-new-goals/) :P
+- Some of them might [be](https://tpaschalis.github.io/golang-producer-consumer/) [some](https://tpaschalis.github.io/win-10-box/) [good](https://tpaschalis.github.io/how-to-write-bug-reports/), most were [mediocre](https://tpaschalis.github.io/excellent-software-woof/), and some were [outright](https://tpaschalis.github.io/a-huge-world/) [bad](https://tpaschalis.github.io/on-experience-xy-problem/)
-- It helped me land a new SWE job, in a new industry.
+- It helped me land a [new SWE job](https://tpaschalis.github.io/new-job-new-goals/), in a new industry
-- I got more confident in showing the world my code and my ideas even though half-baked, and taught me to process others' feedback
+- I got more confident in discussing both [code](https://github.com/tpaschalis/goof) and [ideas](https://tpaschalis.github.io/golang-producer-consumer/) with the world even though half-baked, and taught me to process others' feedback
-- I heard from Reddit, HN, and most importantly, people in my real life who read this once in a blue moon.
+- I heard from Reddit, HN, and most importantly, people in my real life who read this once in a blue moon

 ### Looking back to the last year's post...